-The tour will start at 9 am from your hotel lobby to visit Golestan Palace, Bazaar, national museum and jewelry museum.
+The tour starts at 9 am from your hotel lobby to visit Golestan Palace, Bazaar, national museum and jewelry museum.

-Golestan Palace is the first historical site in our itinerary a unique world heritage site, and the oldest building exists in Tehran which goes back to the time before Tehran chosen to be the capital of Iran, so we have a chance to visit the Palace with its splendid mirror hall.
+Golestan Palace is the first historical site in our itinerary.
+A unique world heritage site, and the oldest building exists in Tehran.
+The Palace goes back to the time before Tehran chosen to be the capital of Iran, so we have a chance to visit the complex with its splendid mirror hall.

 Ten minutes walking away from palace we could walk in one of the greatest Bazaars in architecture and size in the middle east.
 It is enjoyable to see the real life of people in the Capital of Iran.

-Iran national museum that contains archeological artifacts and fossils from lower, middle and upper Paleolithic till Sassanid period.
+Iran national museum contains archaeological artifacts and fossils from lower, middle and upper Paleolithic till Sassanid period.
 The building of the museum itself was constructed by the influential of Sassanid vault particularly the Eyvan _e _kasra at Ctesiphon in current Iraq.

-In jewelry museum, we have a chance to see a priceless collection which is a reflection of the types, history of this great nation and artistry of the residents of this land the collection contains one of the unique selected gems in the entire world.
+In jewelry museum, we have a chance to see a priceless collection which is a reflection of the types and history of this great nation and artistry of the residents of this land.
+The collection contains one of the unique selected gems in the entire world.